Evaluation

 Evaluation Data

-The most important property of evaluation data is that it represents your actual use case.
-High scores on a public benchmark don’t guarantee performance on your tasks if the distribution is different.
-When possible, combine public benchmarks with custom data drawn from your domain.
+The most important property of evaluation data is that it represents the actual use case.
+High scores on a public benchmark don’t guarantee performance on specific tasks if the distribution is different.
+When possible, combine public benchmarks with custom data drawn from the target domain.
 Tasks can come from multiple sources:

 • Public benchmarks — standardized task sets for community comparison (e.g. SWE-Bench, AIME, HLE, Tau2).

-• Custom datasets — tasks specific to your use case, domain, or deployment.
+• Custom datasets — tasks specific to the target use case, domain, or deployment.

 • Production traces — real agent interactions captured from deployed systems.